MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusheaders/nf-gdiplusheaders-region-region(in const rect &).md

 ## -description

-Creates a region that is defined by a rectangle.
+Creates a region that is infinite.
+This is the default constructor.

 ## -parameters